jdrichardsappacad/greenhouse/README.md

 (`src/components/Hygrometer/Hygrometer.js`)

 - Create a new component state variable in the `ClimateContext` Provider that reads and sets the humidity of the greenhouse.
+Set the default humidity to `40` (Number).

 - The `Hygrometer` component should show and change the humidity value in the `ClimateContext`.